oracle/oci-grafana-metrics/docs/grafanacloud.md

 To [install OCI Metrics Plugin](https://grafana.com/grafana/plugins/oci-metrics-datasource/) on Grafana Cloud you need a valid [Grafana Cloud Account](https://grafana.com/products/cloud/).

-Log in into your Grafana Cloud Account and go to the **Administration** section:
+Log in to your Grafana Cloud Account and go to the **Administration** section:
 ![Administration](images/grafanacloud-administration.png)

 Select **Plugins** and search for **oracle**: